Discover the sweet side of Ontario's Southwest.

 130 Edward St., St. Thomas

-No summer getaway is complete without a few suds thrown into the mix.
+No getaway is complete without a few suds thrown into the mix.
 Fortunately, Railway City Brewing had us covered.

 We are huge craft beer fans, even more so when we can sample the goods at the source.
 Railway City, named for St. Thomas being the Railway Capital of Canada once upon a time, brews four days a week.
 The taps run all seven days with samples of their flagship Iron Spike Blonde and Dead Elephant Ale, named for Jumbo the circus elephant, who met an untimely fate on the train tracks in town.